-According to the Law on citizens' readiness for the country defence provisions, citizens can be exempted from obligatory conscription on the follow-on bases:
+According to the Law on citizens' readiness for the country defence provisions, citizens can be exempted from obligatory conscription on the follow-on bases, in case if:

-- if recognized as unfit for military service during the peacetime; - if accomplished the military obligatory training; - if released from execution of military duties on private consciousness bases - (for example: religion believe); - if lost his father (mother), brother (sister) who died during military service.
-Recruit may not use this right; - if convicted or not rehabilitated according to the legislation.
+- recognized as unfit for military service during the peacetime; - accomplished the military obligatory training; - released from execution of military duties on private consciousness bases (for example: religion believes); - have lost his father (mother), brother (sister) who died during military service.
+Recruit may not use this right; - convicted or not rehabilitated according to the legislation.

-The Republic of Moldova has enacted the legislation that provided the possibility for recruits who refuse to bear arms due to pacifistic and/or religious reasons to be exempted from military service.
+The l'epublic of Moldova has enacted the legislation that provided the possibility for recruits who refuse to bear arms due to pacifistic and/or religious reasons to le exempted from military service.
 Such citizens can be offered civilian service, so-called alternative service, in public sector.